golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 ---
-# GRADING
+# GRADING AND EVALUATION

-### Grades

-Grades
+## How to Get A Good Grade

-Grades will be calculated with a [labor-based grading contract](https://en.wikipedia.org/wiki/Contract_grading#Labor-based_contract_grading), which will be negotiated with students at the beginning of the semester.
-This contract will be based on objective factors, such as the number of projects you complete, and how thoroughly you complete them.
-This contract will form an addendum to this Syllabus.
+Grades will be calculated with a [labor-based grading contract](https://en.wikipedia.org/wiki/Contract_grading#Labor-based_contract_grading).
+This contract uses objective factors (such as the number of projects you complete, and how thoroughly you complete them), to compute your grade.

 In this course, your grades boil down to *fulfillment*.
 Projects always have a list of supporting requirements.
 These are very straightforward to fulfill, but if you fail to meet these, you will have points deducted.
 Nearly every project assignment will ask you to do some combination of the following: